20 Best Org Chart Tools Shortlist

 Hirebook Key Features

-• Goal cascading visualization: See how company goals roll down across departments and teams.
+- Goal cascading visualization: See how company-level goals roll down through departments and individual contributors directly within the org chart.

 Hirebook Integrations